InternLM/InternLM/doc/code-docs/source/initialize.rst

         num_chunks=1,  # if num_chunks > 1, interleaved pipeline scheduler is used.
     )

-1. The field ``model_type`` defines the model type to be registered and initialized.
+1. The field ``model_type`` defines the model type has been registered and to be initialized.
 2. The parameters in field ``model`` define the configuration settings during model initialization.
-3. Through registry class ``internlm.util.registry.Registry``, you can register custom model initialization by decorating ``build_model_with_cfg`` function.
+3. Through registry class ``internlm.util.registry.Registry``, user can register custom model's initialization function by decorater ``@MODEL_INITIALIZER.register_module``, the example is shown as follows.

 .. code-block:: python

     @MODEL_INITIALIZER.register_module(module_name=MODEL_TYPE)
     def build_model_with_cfg(*args, **kwargs):

-.. autofunction:: internlm.train.initialize_model

 .. _InternLM-optim-init: